attilamacskasy/openidsync/README.md

 ## Why this is safe (least privilege by design)

-- Least privilege: Only Graph `User.Read.All` (Application) is granted to the app.
+- Least privilege: Only Graph read-only application permissions are granted to the app: `User.Read.All` and `Directory.Read.All`.
 The script never writes to Entra ID.
 - Transparent auth: The script prints which identity is used (App/SP or Delegated) with names and IDs.
 - No secrets on disk: The client secret is never written to files.
 You provide it via an environment variable (default `OPENIDSYNC_CLIENT_SECRET`).
 - Auditable actions: A timestamped audit log and a credentials CSV (for new AD users) are written to the working directory.